seedcase-project/seedcase-website/design/decisions/why-docker/index.md

 The rkt is not a complete platform, end-to-end solution.
 It is instead utilised in conjunction with other technologies or in substitute of particular Docker system components.
-Furthermore, the [rkt project](https://github.com/rkt/rkt) has been archieved on GitHub as of February, 2020.
+Furthermore, the [rkt project](https://github.com/rkt/rkt) has been archived on GitHub as of February, 2020.

 ### Hyper-V